UniStuttgart-VISUS/megamol/docs/manual.md

     $ ccmake .

-Check for unmet dependencies.
+- Check for unmet dependencies.
-Configure the project repeatedly using `c` until no more changes are marked.
+- Configure the project repeatedly using `c` until no more changes are marked.
-Then hit `g` to generate the build files.
+- Then hit `g` to generate the build files.
-On the console prompt, start the building:
+- On the console prompt, start the building:

     $ make && make install

-You can append the option `-j 4` to the make command to run the build in 4 parallel threads.
+- Use the `-j` option of `make` to run the build in parallel threads.
+- The default installation path is `../megamol/build/install/`

 <!-- ---------------------------------------------------------------------- -->
 ### Configuration

 After successfully compiling and installing MegaMol, you should have all executable files inside your bin folder (default: `../megamol/build/install/`).
 Some setup still needs to be done.
-In the `bin` directory, you can find the default configuration file for MegaMol: `megamolconfig.lua`:
+In the `bin` directory, you can find the default configuration file for MegaMol `megamolconfig.lua`:

 ```lua
     -- Standard MegaMol Configuration File --